 At the battle of Pleasant Hill, Captain Gobin was especially commended for bravery by General J.W.
 McMillan, who recommended him to Governor Curtin for promotion.
 For services rendered in that campaign he was detailed by General Banks to conduct all the prisoners captured on the Expedition to New Orleans.

-Before that happened, however, Gobin and the 47th joined other Union troops in retreating to Grand Ecore, where they remained until April 22 when they began their march back toward Alexandria.
+Before that happened, however, Gobin and the 47th joined other Union troops in retreating to Grand Ecore, where they remained until 22 April when they began their march back toward Alexandria.
 En route, they re-engaged with Taylor’s Confederate troops in the Battle of Cane River near Monett’s Ferry on 23 April.
-From 30 April to 10 May, they also helped build a timber dam across the Red River to enable Union gunboats to travel more easily to and from the mighty Mississippi River.
+From 30 April to 10 May, they also helped build a timber dam across the Red River to enable Union gunboats to more easily navigate the fluctuating water levels of the Red River.

 But their respite proved to be a short one.
 On the Fourth of July, Gobin and his fellow 47th Pennsylvanians learned that they would be shipped back to one of the Union’s main theatres of combat.
 Three days later, Companies A, C, D, E, F, H, and I steamed for Washington, D.C. via the McClellan; a second, smaller detachment of men from Companies B, G and K then followed later via the Blackstone.
 The timing of this journey also proved to be fortuitous, placing Gobin and the men from Companies A, C, D, E, F, H, and I in position on 12 July 1864 to have a memorable encounter with President Abraham Lincoln.
 Subsequently attached to Major-General David Hunter’s forces, they next fought at Snicker’s Gap, Virginia in mid-July before assisting, once again, in defending the nation’s capital while also helping to drive Confederate forces from Maryland.